t-benedek/dockerproj/README.md

 # dockerproj
-This is for a docker workflow
+This is the example code of Lesson 3: Exercise 7 "Containerize the App"